oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/1-labs-wms/1-labs-wms.md

 7. The workshop is *completed* and is ready for publishing!
 Workshop teams will submit a publishing request, and the LiveLabs team will approve it.
 After the publishing request is approved, the workshop will be live in LiveLabs automatically within a business day.
   ![Completed](./images/completed.png " ")

-## Task 4: Develop LiveLabs workshops workflow
+## Task 4: Workshop development workflow

 The following steps show the general workflow process that your need to follow to set up your environment to develop labs and workshops.
 Most of the tasks are performed only once.